Topical Authority Scorecard

 - Owning a strong share of the search market for that map (Market Authority)

-- Showing up in AI Overviews and related surfaces (AI Authority)
+- Showing up in AI Overviews, AI Mode, and ChatGPT (AI Authority)

 The score is built so no single pillar can hide the others.
 If you only do well in one area and ignore the others, TAS reflects that.